PsychoLlama/bin-json/README.md

 ## What for?
 First off, let's get this out of the way: `bin-json` is not a [BSON](https://docs.mongodb.com/manual/reference/bson-types/) alternative.
 It aims to solve a different problem.
 The sole purpose of `bin-json` is efficiently adding binary types to json.

 I built this tool because I needed to attach mime types to binary payloads.
-Prefixing the payload with a mime header would work, but becomes clunky once you add more information, like streaming metadata or timestamps.
-Ideally it would have the expressiveness of JSON, and the space efficiency of binary.
+Prefixing the payload with a mime header would work, but quickly becomes clunky as you add more information, like streaming metadata or timestamps.
+My target was the expressiveness of JSON, and the space efficiency of binary.

 Here's what it looks like: